equinor/mad/packages/core/README.md

 If you have leftover screens from `mad-expo-core` in the stack, they should be removed.
 `createCoreStackNavigator` will add similar screens for you behind the scenes.

-**Important:** Your main screen's route should be called `"Root"`.
-This is the screen we will navigate to once login/whatsnew/onboarding is finished.
-If this is a limitation in your app, please create an issue!

 `SettingsScreen` also has to be added manually.
 This is because you most likely have app-specific settings you want to hook up to the settings screen.